eduardc77/SocialMediaApp/README.md

 - Firebase Authentication: Securely manage user registration and login.
 - Firebase Cloud Storage: Store and serve media files such as images.

+### Improvements:

+- Implement the Repost feature.
+- Implement the Search feature in the Post Grid to allow for post searching by title or caption keywords.
+- Create support for adding multiple images when creating a post and viewing them in a horizontal paging scroll view.
+- Create support for adding and playing video media in posts.
+- Displaying post replies bellow every post in posts grids.
+For now the replies are only visibile in the Post Detail screen.

 <!-- FOOTER -->
 <!-- Permanent links -->